Dasharo/docs/docs/transparent-validation/twonkie/introduction.md

 1. Verify that the power meter turns on and displays 20V measured at the USB-C plug
 1. Verify that the RGB LED has changed its color to red

+    > - For the 5V limit the LEDs are GREEN.
+    > - For the 9V, 12V, 15V limit the LEDs are BLUE.
+    > - For the 20V limit the LEDs are RED.

 Example of a successful test: